FionaMackenziePortfolio/FionaMackenziePortfolio.github.io/index.md

 ## About Me

 As a fourth-year Mechanical and Materials Engineering student nearing graduation, I am driven by a passion for problem-solving, mechanical systems, and lifelong learning.
-My core skills include **Computer-Aided Design (CAD)**, **computational fluid dynamics (CFD)**, and **mechanical design**.
-I take pride in applying analytical thinking to real-world engineering challenges and continuously seeking opportunities to expand my knowledge.
-I’m eager to contribute to the mechanical engineering industry and grow as a professional through hands-on experience and collaboration.
+My core skills include **Computer-Aided Design (CAD)**, **computational fluid dynamics (CFD)**, and **mechanical system design**.
+I enjoy tackling real-world engineering problems, and I am continuously seeking opportunities to expand my skills and knowledge.
+I am eager to contribute to the mechanical engineering industry and grow as a professional through hands-on experience and collaboration.

 ---